Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 What is Seasonal Eating?

-I am particularly interested in the role of local and/or seasonal eating.
-I believe that connection to seasonal living builds a steady and essential connection to nature.
-Fortunately, this is not just my opinion; scientific data exists to explore this notion.
+I am interested in the role of local and/or seasonal eating.
+I believe that connection to seasonal living fosters an essential bond with nature.
+Fortunately, this is not just my opinion; scientific data support this notion as well.

 Seasonal Recipe Book: My Summer Favorites!

-I’m so delighted to share with you a new seasonal cookbook that I have created that is available for purchase.
-Please click through on the link to learn all about it.
+I’m so delighted to share with you a new seasonal cookbook I have created, available for purchase.
+Please click the link to learn more.
 AND the best part is that I will be creating one for each season.
-Hope you enjoy and if you make one of the recipes, please let me know.
+Hope you enjoy, and if you make one of the recipes, please let me know.

 References